American Canyon Bicycle Accident Lawyer

-- When a motorist is distracted, fatigued, or impaired, the risk of striking a bicyclist from the rear or side after veering toward the right is increased.
+- When a motorist is distracted, fatigued, or impaired, the risk of striking a bicyclist from the rear or side after veering toward the suitable increases.

 In California, if you have sustained injuries due to another's negligence, you have the legal right to seek monetary compensation for your economic and non-economic damages, the categories of which could include:

-- Medical bills related to the incident - past and future - including emergency department, hospitalization, surgery, rehabilitation, home health care, etc.
+- Past and future medical bills related to the incident include emergency department, hospitalization, surgery, rehabilitation, home health care, etc.

-- Loss of income and loss of future earning capacity, including the value of lost employment benefits.
+- Loss of income and future earning capacity, including the value of lost employment benefits.

-- Noneconomic damages to compensate for pain, suffering, and emotional trauma.
+- Noneconomic damages compensate for pain, suffering, and emotional trauma.

-- If applicable, the injured party’s spouse may be awarded loss of consortium damages due to the injuries' negative effects on the marital relationship.
+- If applicable, the injured party's spouse may be awarded loss of consortium damages due to the injuries' adverse effects on the marital relationship.

-I’m Ed Smith, a bicycle accident lawyer in American Canyon, California.
-It is difficult enough dealing with the tactics of insurance claims adjusters when you are feeling well.
-In the midst of a difficult physical recovery, it can be too much to bear.
-Enlisting a skilled bicycle accident attorney to protect your rights and maximize the value of your case can take a lot of worry off of your mind so that you can focus on healing.
+It is difficult enough to deal with the tactics of insurance claims adjusters when you are feeling well.
+Amid a difficult physical recovery, it can be too much to bear.
+Enlisting a skilled bicycle accident attorney to protect your rights and maximize the value of your case can take a lot of worry off your mind so that you can focus on healing.